Rock Is a Lady's Modesty: Main characters

 A second-year student at Kuroyuri Girls' School, Oshin Girls' Academy's sister institution, and Otoha's childhood friend.
 Despite having a reputation as a skilled session musician in underground rock circles, she remained unaffiliated with any band—until reuniting with Otoha, when she joined her and Lilisa’s group as their bassist.
 At school, she puts on the façade of a traditional Japanese maiden.
+It’s later revealed that her father is the Superintendent general of the Tokyo Metropolitan Police Department.